714 related texts · 5 related myths · Page 4 of 15

 The Mekhilta cites (Psalms 50:7-8) to illustrate God's unique relationship with Israel: "Hear, My people, and I will speak; Israel, and I will exhort you.
 I am God, your God.
 I wil...

-And Jewish tradition offers a stunning, almost unbelievable, answer.
-We all know the story of Jacob's dream.
-Fleeing his brother Esau, he rests his head on a pile of stones and dre...
+The familiar story centers on Jacob's dream.
+Fleeing his brother Esau, he rests his head on a pile of stones and dreams of a ladder stretching to heaven, angels ascending and desce...

 Can you feel the tension?
 Pirkei DeRabbi Eliezer elaborates on this already dramatic moment.
 Haman approaches Mordecai with the royal garments.
 “Arise,” he says, dripping with fals...